The electric grid is evolving faster than its control systems.

 A trusted oversight tool

-Grid modelers
+Grid Operators

 Consistent, cross-platform references let engineers specify inverter behavior up front and focus on higher-level system design and risk mitigation instead of individual validations.